Jothomaster/ping-sample/sample/README.md

 ## Overview

-The sample sends the message to aws it recieves with use of Bluetooth LE.
-The sample also sends a message to aws when it connects for the first time.
+The sample sends the message to AWS MQTT it recieves with use of Bluetooth LE.
+The sample also sends a message to AWS MQTT when it connects for the first time.

 ---

 ## Building and running

-## Sample process

 Sample can be found in the directory where this file first was.